tahb/coniecto/README.md

 The point was that there was no preconcieved idea in order to see how the approach of small objects and depenency management would handle constant change (as I worked out how it would work along the way).

 Turns out it was flexible and great fun, reminded me of why I love programming.
-I did end up metaprogramming some bits and over engineering others just to practice :satisfied:
+I did end up over engineering others just to practice and satisfied feels.

 ## Have a quick try